hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/navigating.md

     Here, `.` denotes the home directory.
 The directory was last changed on April 12th at 13:11.

-??? question "What is the name of the last changed file in `/tmp`?"
+??? abstract "What is the name of the last changed file in `/tmp`?"

     The output of the `ls -lt /tmp` command will sort the files in `/tmp` by the time of last change.
     Check the first letter of the line to determine if it is a file (`-`) or a directory (`d`).